IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 ```

 #### Destroy EzNoSQL Database
-Destroys an EzNoSQL primary and/or secondary index databases previously created with the name specified in parameter *dsname*.
-A znsq_close must be issued for all previous opens whether issued via EzNoSQL or other API's sharing the database.
+Destroys an EzNoSQL primary and/or secondary index databases previously created with the name specified in parameter `dsname`.
+A `znsq_close()` must be issued for all previous opens whether issued via EzNoSQL or other APIs sharing the database.
 ​
 #### Parameters
-`dsname`
+`dsname`:
    C-string containing the name of the previously created EzNoSQL database.

 #### Return value